Education Specialist Credential Program Overview

 Upon completion of this program you will have to complete two different licensure exams here in California—the CSET and the RICA.
 These are standard examinations that all special education teachers have to pass, regardless of the program they have graduated from.
 Alliant’s credential and authorization preparation programs are approved by the California Commission on Teacher Credentialing.
 Successful completion of the program results in a preliminary teaching credential recommendation to the CTC.

-The Preliminary Special Education Teaching Credential is a 27-credit program and takes a minimum of 1 year to complete, over 5 terms.
+The Preliminary Special Education Teaching Credential is a 27-credit program and takes a minimum of one year to complete, over five terms.

 Degree Campus Locations

 The Special Education Teaching Credential Program is only offered as an online program.
-Explore our online programs below.
+Explore our online Special Education Credential programs below.

 At Alliant, our mission is to prepare students for professional careers of service and leadership and promote the discovery and application of knowledge to improve the lives of people in diverse cultures and communities around the world.
 Our Vision is an inclusive world empowered by Alliant alumni.